astropy/conda-channel-astropy/README.md

 # For users

-To install the conda packages maintained in this repository, add the conda channel for this repository to your list of default channels:
+To install the conda packages maintained in this repository do `conda install -c astropy package_name`

+If you use this channel frequently it may be convenient to add the conda channel for this repository to your list of default channels:

 ```
 conda config --add channels astropy